gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.2.2 =
+*Release Date - 01 Nov 2023*

+* Fix issue related to log and stats display
+* Fix issue that triggered alert on non-admin users (Editor and other)
+* Add additional two columns for CITY and STATE to Logs screen when using "IP Location Block" provider
+* Fix warnings when downloading Geolite2 DB
+* Other UI Improvements
+* Various Codebase improvements

 = 1.2.1 =
 *Release Date - 31 Oct 2023*